MoreOhioTrivia

-Everyone knows that Ohio has no mountains, but do you know where the highest point in Ohio is located?
-When you visit the location, you really won't even seem like it's all that high, but with an elevation of 1,549 feet, you can say you've been high in Ohio if you visit 2280 SR 540, Bellefontaine, Ohio.
-There's a career center located there called Ohio Hi-Point Career Center.
+Everyone knows that Ohio has no mountains, except in an episode of the 1970s TV show "Project U.F.O" direct by Jack Webb.
+In the TV series the lead investigators were visiting the famous Wright Patterson AFB in Dayton.
+In the background were snow-capped mountains!
+Obviously, Ohio has no snow-capped mountains, but do you know where the highest point in Ohio is located?
+When you visit this place, it really won't even seem like it's all that high, but with an elevation of 1,549 feet, you can say you've been high in Ohio, if you visit 2280 SR 540, just northeast of downtown Bellefontaine.
+There's a educational facility located there called Ohio Hi-Point Career Center.
 The name of the mountain is Campbell Hill.

 Campbell Hill is named for Charles Campbell of Bellefontaine.
 He owned the land during the early 1900s.
-In 1900 a small marble stone was placed on the spot marketing it as the highest point in Ohio with an elevation of 1549.09 feet.
-From 1951 to 1969 the area and buildings located were part of the North American Air Defense Command (NORAD) and was used at times to track Santa Claus' movement throughout Ohio.
+At the turn of the last century, a small marble stone was placed on the spot marking it as the highest point in Ohio with an elevation of 1549.09 feet.
+From 1951 to 1969 the area and buildings located there were part of the North American Air Defense Command (NORAD).
+If you're old enough to remember the live Christmas Eve telecasts of Santa Claus' journey annual journey, those telecasts reportedly used tracking data gathered from this NORAD base.
+I guess it was also going to be used to keep track of Russian missiles should they have ever appeared coming over the horizon.

 In Fremont Ohio at the former home of the oldest son of Rutherford B. Hayes and that is now the Presidential Library of R. B. Hayes, are the former gates used to protect the White House in Washington DC since the time when Ulysses S. Grant was president until 1921.
 In 1921 the gates around the White House had to be replaced when automobiles were becoming more popular around the country.
 The reason the gates had to be replaced is that they were too small.